christinebergen/192FinalProject/README.md

 to display or getting the YouTube API working.

 ### Resources
-I did have some help from Chat GPT for troubleshooting some of the functions. anime.js was another JS library used to create an animation when the wikipedia results are displayed. https://favicon.io/emoji-favicons/flag-ireland/ for the Ireland flag favicon The landscape of Ireland inspired the colours used in the page.
+I did have some help from Chat GPT for troubleshooting some of the functions.<br/>
+anime.js was another JS library used to create an animation when the wikipedia results are displayed.<br/>
+https://favicon.io/emoji-favicons/flag-ireland/ for the Ireland flag favicon<br/>
+The landscape of Ireland inspired the colours used in the page.<br/>

 ### General Course Feedback